isatyamks/neural_network/README.md

-# neural_network
+# Neural Network
-Build, train, and test a neural network entirely from scratch
+Build, train, and test a neural network entirely from scratch.